tylersfoot/Average4k/README.md

 - Added setModProperty, getModProperty, getSpriteMod, setAutoEnd, and setAutoEnd to lua api
 - Added key_pressed, key_released, and editor_scroll to the lua api

-Miscilaneous:
+Fixes:
+- Fixed multiple issues with leaderboards, including separate diffs for leaderboards, submitting completely different charts under a leaderboard, and some other misc issues.
+- "activateMod" functions now also complete instantly if their length is 0
+- Hitsounds now stack
+- Editor no longer crashes that much (including the mod editor)
+- Editor is no longer a lag mess (as much as before)
+- Fixed a bug where a 0 offset chart would result in a bpm segment being found as a bpm of 120 (not having the correct bpm meant the notes were not correct)
+- Fixed an issue where closing the game would hang (it no longer does this)

+Miscellaneous:
-Implemented a new EULA (preview can be found here: https://store.steampowered.com/eula/1828580_eula_0 (and no we aren't collecting your data lmao)
+- Implemented a new EULA (preview can be found here: https://store.steampowered.com/eula/1828580_eula_0 (and no we aren't collecting your data lmao)
-Features:

-Added a "More Info" panel to the song selection screen.
-Accessible by using "tab."
-Replacing the leaderboard with a better one.
-Added "linear" as an easing option in "activateMod" functions Added 4 new Achievements
-Added a new folder into the skin directory called "judgements" which now allow you to customize the judgement and combo counter texts
-Added the "soundPath" property to skins to allow you to set a custom sound path (like changing menu elements).
-Currently the sounds are "hitSound.wav" and "beatTick.wav"
-Added back the "Resolution" setting and fixed resolutions so they actually work correctly instead of breaking the game.
-Added "config.scrollSpeed" which returns the current user scrollspeed.
-Added "config.displayWidth" and "config.displayHeight" which returns the current resolution set by the user (note: the gameplay field is stretched from 1280x720 to fill up every other resolution)
-Added mines
-Added fakes
-Added setModProperty, getModProperty, getSpriteMod, setAutoEnd, and setAutoEnd to lua api (Docs can be found here Functions (kadedev.github.io))
-Added key_pressed, key_released, and editor_scroll to the lua api (Docs can be found here Events (kadedev.github.io))
-Changed:

-Changed the "How" achievement icon
+- Changed the "How" achievement icon
-More Info now shows average nps, and max nps.
+- More Info now shows average nps, and max nps.
-More Info allows you to select a leaderboard score to show a hit graph of that score Overhauled the logging system (it should stop bricking people's games now lol) Made "activateMod" functions no longer start on the "0"th beat if the game doesn't load on it.
+- More Info allows you to select a leaderboard score to show a hit graph of that score
+- Overhauled the logging system
+- Made "activateMod" functions no longer start on the "0"th beat if the game doesn't load on it.
 (Basically, it now starts as soon as it is done loading if set on the 0th beat)
-You can now leave a lobby while playing in game if you are not the host Bugs Fixed:
+- You can now leave a lobby while playing in game if you are not the host

-Fixed multiple issues with leaderboards, including separate diffs for leaderboards, submitting completely different charts under a leaderboard, and some other misc issues.
-"activateMod" functions now also complete instantly if their length is 0 Hitsounds now stack
-Editor no longer crashes that much (including the mod editor) Editor is no longer a lag mess (as much as before) Fixed a bug where a 0 offset chart would result in a bpm segment being found as a bpm of 120 (not having the correct bpm meant the notes were not correct)
-Fixed an issue where closing the game would hang (it no longer does this)